mattma/ember-rocks/README.md

 Just like [lodash](lodash.com) is a similar project to [underscore](http://underscorejs.com/), [Ember Rocks](https://github.com/mattma/ember-rocks) is a similar project to [ember-cli](https://github.com/stefanpenner/ember-cli).
 I will try to sync the features from [ember-cli](https://github.com/stefanpenner/ember-cli) to [Ember Rocks](https://github.com/mattma/ember-rocks).

 ## Getting Started

     npm install -g ember-rocks

-After it is done, you should have a global command `em` available for you.
-Try `em -h`, you should see a list of helper information.
-Try `em generate -h` to see a specific command helper information.
+After it is done, you should have a global command `em` available.
+Try `em --help`, you should see a list of helper information.
+Try `em generate --help` to see a specific command helper information.

 ## Quick Start

     em new my-app          // generate a brand new ember app in *my-app* folder cd my-app              // switch to application folder em serve               // start a server, open the new app in browser, livereload all resources

 ## Usage